duaa990/tamatem/README.md

 REQUIREMENTS
 ------------

-The minimum requirement by this project template that your Web server supports PHP 5.6.0.
+The minimum requirement by this task that your Web server supports PHP 5.6.0.

 TESTING
 ------------